Frequently Asked Questions

 What is the Fathom Fund?

 The Fathom Fund was launched in December 2018 to blend crowdfunding with research grants.
-Its purpose is to allow the general public to help decide which research ideas become funded research projects: if a scientist’s campaign meets its funding target, then Fathom Fund contributes the rest of the project cost.
+Its purpose is to allow the general public to help decide which research ideas become funded research projects: if a researcher’s campaign meets its funding target, then Fathom Fund contributes the rest of the project cost.
 Whether it’s research that will make a difference to a specific community or one that captures the public’s imagination, the crowd decides who will unlock funding to get underway.

 Currently, the Fathom Fund is housed within the Marine Environmental Observation, Prediction and Response Network (MEOPAR), a Network of Centres of Excellence hosted at Dalhousie University in Halifax, Nova Scotia, Canada.